supreethr23/LLMOps-Hands-On-Lab/Instructions/getting-started-v2.md

 The objective of these hands-on labs is to provide a comprehensive understanding of leveraging Large Language Models (LLMs) through Azure AI Services.
 Participants will start with an introduction to LLMs and Azure's AI capabilities, followed by the creation of orchestration flows for effectively managing and integrating these models.
 The labs will then cover the evaluation and deployment processes, ensuring that models are optimized and ready for production.
 Finally, participants will focus on monitoring the performance of LLMs and implementing responsible AI practices, addressing ethical considerations and ensuring adherence to best practices for AI deployment.

-1. **Introduction to LLMs and Azure AI Services:** This hands-on aims for the particpants to gain foundational knowledge of Large Language Models and Azure's AI capabilities for leveraging advanced AI solutions.
+1. **Introduction to LLMs and Azure AI Services:** This hands-on aims for the participants to gain foundational knowledge of Large Language Models and Azure's AI capabilities for leveraging advanced AI solutions.

-1. **Building LLMs Orchestration Flows:** This hands-on aims for the particpants to learn to create and manage orchestration flows to effectively integrate and operate LLMs within applications.
+1. **Building LLMs Orchestration Flows:** This hands-on aims for the participants to learn to create and manage orchestration flows to effectively integrate and operate LLMs within applications.

-1. **Evaluating and Deploying LLMs:** This hands-on aims for the particpants to acquire skills to assess model performance and deploy LLMs to production environments for real-world use.
+1. **Evaluating and Deploying LLMs:** This hands-on aims for the participants to acquire skills to assess model performance and deploy LLMs to production environments for real-world use.

-1. **Monitoring and Responsible AI:** This hands-on aims for the particpants to understand how to monitor LLM performance and apply responsible AI practices to ensure ethical and effective use of AI technologies.
+1. **Monitoring and Responsible AI:** This hands-on aims for the participants to understand how to monitor LLM performance and apply responsible AI practices to ensure ethical and effective use of AI technologies.

 ## Prerequisites